AdobeDocs/experience-manager-core-components.pt-BR/help/using/image.md

 O Componente de imagem permite o posicionamento fácil dos ativos de imagem e oferece a edição no local.
 Ela apresenta seleção de imagem adaptativa com carregamento lento e recorte para o autor do conteúdo.

-As larguras de imagem, bem como o recorte e as configurações adicionais, podem ser definidas pelo autor do modelo na caixa de diálogo [de design](#design-dialog).
-O editor de conteúdo pode carregar ou selecionar ativos na caixa de diálogo [Configurar](#configure-dialog) e recortar a imagem na caixa de diálogo [de edição](#edit-dialog).
+The image widths as well as cropping and additional settings can be defined by the template author in the [design dialog](#design-dialog).
+The content editor can upload or select assets in the [configure dialog](#configure-dialog) and crop the image in the [edit dialog](#edit-dialog).
 Para maior conveniência, a modificação simples no local da imagem também está disponível.

-## Versão e compatibilidade {#version-and-compatibility}
+## Version and Compatibility {#version-and-compatibility}

 A versão atual do Componente de imagem é v 2, que foi introduzida com a versão 2.0.0 dos Componentes principais em janeiro de 2018 e descrita neste documento.